 - The child’s medical insurance coverage has changed

 - Education cost increases for the child

 Depending on how your child support action was established, and if a wage garnishment is currently in place, it is easy to request a modification of child support through the District Attorney’s Office.
 It is best to consult with a divorce attorney prior to requesting a modification of child support to ensure that your case is ready for modification.

 For assistance through the process, or if a spouse refuses to share documents, a divorce attorney can help you file your motion and support you in court.
-To learn more about child support modification, schedule a consultation with family attorney Erin N. Grieve.
+To learn more about child support modification, schedule a consultation with Reno NV family lawyers at Erin N. Grieve Law.